zyonzarhaf/book_notes/functional_programming/notes.md

 1. The natural identity element associated with a built-in type (e.g., `""` for string concatenation, "0" for integers under addition, "1" for integers under multiplication, "[]" for concatenated lists, etc);

 2. A custom-defined identity value for user-defined types.

-Two tips come in handy when creating a custom type: number one is always make sure that each field of the type is also a monoid, and number two is to replace single items with lists when dealing with non-numeric types.
+Non-monoids can also be converted into monoids by using some of these techniques: always make sure that each field of the user-defined type is also a monoid; replace non-numeric types with lists or similar data structures that can easily be operated on as monoids; try to move the operation into the object; create an identity element by using discriminated union types.

 ## Bind: